paulbaron/ShaderEditor/Log book/LOG BOOK.md

 ## 5 june 2015
 Simple display of a texture in the editor coded.
 The data structure for the render passes has been created.
-I found a way to handle all the OpenGL calls in the same set of functions with Qt
+I found a way to handle all the _OpenGL_ calls in the same set of functions with _Qt_

 Questions:
-- Should I keep using Qiwi?
+- Should I keep using _Qiwi_?
 It seems a little buggy...

 Goals for next time:
 - Use the RenderPass object to draw a 3D cube